bryanrscott/SB-Sample/training/session6/README.md

 To do that we will need to create a few things.

 1. ROUTE : Tells the system what url and request type to respond to.
-GET,POST,PATCH,DELETE
+GET,POST,PATCH,PUT,DELETE
 2. CONTROLLER : tells the system what to respond with, calls the view
 3. VIEW : The HTML